Play Bingo on Tablet Computers

 There are two types of casino games on the market, those that are fun and social and those that are played for real money.

-- The downloadable apps tend to be social games tend that are played for fun; they’re a more relaxed affair as players aren’t really out for any goal.
+- The downloadable apps tend to be social games.
+These are generally played for fun.
+Playing these games is generally a more relaxed affair as players aren’t really under pressure to reach a goal.
 Social bingo games also tend to have some sort of social media addition to them that allows players to share their scores with their friends online.
 Occasionally free bingo games or tournaments may let you play for small cash prizes.

 - At the other end of the spectrum are web-based bingo games.
 These tend to be real money games that players wager real cash on for an expected high return.
 Web games tend to be more popular because they often also contain a larger library of games, resulting in you having more things to play around with.